 Common violations include:

-• fees charged to employees when they should be paid by employers;
+• excessive middleman fees and fees charged to employees instead of employers;

 Together with our co-counsel, we represent thousands of employees in their pursuit of justice.
 Contact us today and see if you qualify.

 During the last 3 decades, the U.S. government has rewarded whistleblowers over $4 billion under the False Claims Act.
 Lawsuits involving healthcare and Medicare fraud and defense contractor fraud make up the majority of these whistleblower rewards.

 If you suspect fraud against the government contact us today and see if you qualify for a whistleblower reward.

 WAGE & UNFAIR PAY CLAIMS

 Worked in the following jobs or industries at any time during the past 3 years?
 You may qualify for unpaid back wages.

 - IT & Computer Employee

 - Retail Manager

 Claims have deadlines.
 Contact our office today by completing the Form on this page.
 Or reach us at toll free 1 (800) 467-4000.